 Commissioned with a sapphire owned by a dear friend for his beautiful fiancee, this ring and the matching wedding band was a joy to make.
 The best part was getting to look at the beautiful Padparadscha sapphire every day I worked on this project, but working in platinum is always a pleasure because of its density and ability to take a very crisp finish.
 The azures on this piece are beautiful, if I do say so myself.

 Ethiopian opal pendant with blue and white diamonds

 This pendant is a fusion of traditional techniques with technology at the forefront of the jewellery world!
-A pleasure to make, the piece is handmade except for the 18 carat gold lattice design which, was created using 3D printing technology.
-Just imagine printing directly in 18 carat gold!
-The blackened silver surround was forged by hand and set with white diamonds accents.
-Surrounded by black and blue diamonds, the exceptional quality Ethiopian opal was sourced from Bangkok - during a most enjoyable trip - sometimes I love my job!
+A pleasure to make, the pendant is handmade except for the 18 carat gold lattice design which was created using 3D printing technology.
+The blackened silver surround was hand forged and set with diamonds accents.
+Surrounded by black and blue diamonds, the exceptional quality Ethiopian opal was personally sourced from Bangkok - sometimes I love my job!

 Always happy to work with my customers....

-Please note however, that Lucy does have a specific style (as you will hopefully have noticed), so please expect the work to be in a similar style to which you see here.
-All work is handmade to very high standards and not mass produced in a factory.
-Please bear that in mind if you think custom made will be cheaper than mass-produced ;) We are always happy to explain what makes our jewellery special though, so dont feel shy and ask us!
+Please note that I do have a specific style (as you will hopefully have noticed), so please expect the work to be in a similar style to which you see here .
+All work is handmade to very high standards and not mass produced in a factory (pease bear that in mind if you think custom made will be cheaper than mass-produced ) We are always happy to explain what makes our jewellery special though, so dont feel shy and ask us!